 The Board, through the Audit and Risk Management Committee, is responsible for ensuring management fulfils its responsibilities for financial reporting and internal controls.
-The Audit and Risk Management Committee meets quarterly with management and the internal auditors, and at least twice yearly with the external auditor, to deal with issues raised by them and to review the financial statements before recommending approval by the Board.
+The Audit and Risk Management Committee meets quarterly with management and at least twice yearly with the external and internal auditors, to deal with issues raised by them and to review the financial statements before recommending approval by the Board.